auraphp/Aura.Di/docs/contextual-injection.md

 # Contextual Injection

-There are scenario's in which it is possible that you want to change the injecting object based on the object that is being constructed.
+There are scenarios in which you may want to change the injecting object based on the object that is being constructed.
 This is called contextual injection.
 There are two solutions to this problem.
-By giving two examples it becomes clear in which case which solution is preferable to a problem.
+The following two examples should make clear which solution is preferable for a problem.

 ## Example: four levels deep

 An example could be a logger class that you inject into a database connection class.
-If the connection class is injected to an console application class, you want to inject a plain text logger.
-In case the connection is injected to a web application class, you may want to inject a redis logger.
-The connection class itself requires a config class, that on its turn requires the logger class.
+If the connection class is injected to a console application class, you want to inject a plain text logger.
+In case the connection is injected to a web application class, you may want to inject a Redis logger.
+The connection class itself requires a config class, that in its turn requires the logger class.

 ### Solution 1: pass overwriting params to the `lazyNew` method.